 With the establishment of our Johnstone Strait Ultimate and Whales & Wilderness Glamping basecamps, we made sure that everything we built can be removed one day to allow the site to return to its natural state.
 Our trails wind around beautiful trees which resulted in the removal of very few trees.
 We have designed our tours to be low-impact with the following measures:

-- Sleep Well– Bed frames & bedside tables at are Whales and Wilderness Glamping site were handmade using milled and beach wood from Quadra Island by long time staffer, Graham.
+- Sleep Well – Bed frames & bedside tables at our Whales and Wilderness Glamping site were handmade using milled and beach wood from Quadra Island by long-time staffers, Graham and Gaspard.

-- Support Local- We prioritize local goods and services: Quadra Island, Vancouver Island, BC, Canada, North America.
+- Support Local – We prioritize local goods and services: made on Quadra Island, Vancouver Island, BC, Canada, and North America.

-- Ethical Choices: We select goods, when possible, that carry third-body certifications, such as certified organic, B Corporation, Oceanwise, Fair Trade as well as products made from recycled materials.
-The coffee we serve is a stellar example, Aroma Specialty Coffee is roasted on Quadra Island (often roasted the day before the tour departs), fair-trade, organic, shade grown beans, produced by a woman’s co-operative.
+- Ethical Choices – We select goods, when possible, that carry third-body certifications, such as certified organic, B Corporation, Oceanwise, and Fair Trade as well as products made from recycled materials.
+The coffee we serve is a stellar example, Aroma Specialty Coffee is roasted on Quadra Island (often roasted the day before the tour departs), fair-trade, organic, shade-grown beans, produced by a woman’s cooperative.

 COMMITMENT TO our COMMUNITY